TNguyen20194/project-haven/README.md

 - A client (pshycho therapist) wants to create a web app that is accessible to everyone, that is practical, evident-based.
 - The app helps to idenitfy symptoms and learn what to do from a psychological point of view.
-- The app will connect them to safe eveident-based strategy and resources
+- The app will connect them to safe eveident-based strategy and resources.

-## Sign up
+## Step 1 - Sign up
 - User has to sign up.
   - Age
   - Name